Brora Development Trust

 The Trust set up and manage the Discover Brora website and social media platforms, to provide helpful information for visitors and a platform for advertising for local businesses.
 The Discover Brora brand was created by a group of local volunteers who are passionate about Brora and the community they live in.

-The website is however an organic and ever evolving entity and not a completely finished, well polished website, so we ask for your understanding as the site grows.
+The website is however an organic and ever evolving entity.
 Local businesses are adding their details to the listings pages and continue to do so.
 This website truly is ‘by the community, for the community’.

 The Otter’s Couch is an arts and crafts social enterprise located in Brora, providing earning opportunities for local people.
 The Otter’s Couch has been operating for 5 years and has a wide selection of arts and crafts.
 The shop also houses a Visitor Information Point, providing information on where to stay, what to see and do and what’s on in Brora.